The intent of Special Educational Needs and Disability (SEND) provision at All Saints' Catholic Primary School is:

 - Spelling, punctuation and grammar- 62.5% achieved expected, 12.5% achieved greater depth

-Parents/Carers who completed the SEN questionnaire in October 2019 either strongly agreed or agreed that their child was happy at All Saints Catholic Primary School and they enjoyed the lessons.
+Parents/Carers who completed our SEND questionnaire either strongly agreed or agreed that their child was happy at All Saints Catholic Primary School and they enjoyed the lessons.
 They felt the school had high expectations of their child and that they were able to access clubs and activities.
 Parents /Carers were aware of who they needed to contact if they had a concern and believed that the All Saints supported their child's wider personal development.
-Overall parents/carers would recommend All Saints to another parent.
+Overall parents/carers would recommend All Saints' to another parent.

 SEN and Coronavirus